13 August 2011 ~ 0 Comments

 The person sitting next to you at work has been acting peculiar.

-Nothing dramatic… after all, you’ve shared the same workspace for years, worked on several successful projects together, and survived a round of layoffs in 2009, coming out fine on the other side.
+Nothing dramatic… after all, you’ve shared the same workspace for years, worked on several successful projects together, and survived a round of layoffs back in 2009, coming out fine on the other side.

 But it’s the little things…

-- There’s a new hop in their step as they go to and from meetings
+• There’s a new hop in their step as they go to and from meetings

-- You see them hanging out near the VP’s office more often
+• You see them hanging out near the VP’s office more often

-- And that outfit they’re wearing today looks great on them.
-Is it new?
+• And that outfit they’re wearing today looks great on them… is it new?

 Eventually you can’t help but think: